onichmath/RAG-diagnostic/src/query/README.md

 # Query Transformation Stack

 This module adds query-side transformations that run before retrieval.
-It uses `google.colab.ai` models to improve recall and ranking without rebuilding the FAISS index.
+It tries `google.colab.ai` first, then falls back to Gemini (`google.genai`) if `google.colab.ai` is unavailable, to improve recall/ranking without rebuilding the FAISS index.

 ## What it does
 - **Rewrite**: Normalize the user question into a concise, unambiguous clinical query.